Skip to main content

 What to Expect At Your Doctor’s Appointment

-3. COVID-19 Screening Expect to be asked COVID-related questions and have your temperature checked before you are allowed into the office.
+Expect to be asked COVID-related questions and have your temperature checked before you are allowed into the office.
 If you have a temperature or other COVID symptoms, like coughing, fever, body aches, malaise, diarrhea and/or a recent exposure to someone with COVID, you will not be let in.
 Be honest and considerate.
-Take your temperature at home before your appointment, so that you are not surprised by being turned away outside the office, if you have a fever.
+Take your temperature at home before your appointment, so that you are not surprised by being turned away outside the office, if you have a feverYou’ll likely be asked COVID-related questions and have your temperature checked before entering the office.
+If you have symptoms or recent exposure to COVID, you may not be allowed in.
+Take your temperature at home before the appointment to avoid surprises.

 Good luck!! – E.C.T.